City of DeQuincy

 DeQuincy may not be a large city -- but it is large in what it has to offer to its citizens and visitors.

-We have a secure job base -- the railroads, Phelps Correctional Center, the forest industry, and good jobs at the nearby petrochemical plants.
+We have a secure job base -- the railroads, the forest industry, and good jobs at the nearby petrochemical plants.

-We are also fortunate to have a good hospital, a library, an airport with hangers and fuel services, top quality schools including a newly renovated primary school and a new elementary school, many churches, and an industrial airpark with a number of small industries.
+We are also fortunate to have a good hospital, a library, an airport with hangers and fuel services, top quality schools including primary, elementary school, middle and high schools; many churches, and an industrial airpark with a number of small industries.

 Recreation-wise, DeQuincy has a multi-field baseball/softball sports complex, two walking paths, tennis courts, a skateboard park, and plenty of good fishing and hunting right on our doorsteps.